 Despite the controversy, electric collars remain a popular tool for many dog owners.
 But it is important to understand how to use them to avoid harming your pet dog.
 Find out in this article how to use them properly.

-Reading time : 9 min
+Reading time : 8 min

-The dog training collar is undeniably divisive.
+This type of dog training collar is undeniably divisive.
 There are dog owners who swear by its usefulness, and others who simply hate it.
 The defenders of animals are fiercely opposed to anything that could harm an animal in any way, the use of electric collars on dogs is no exception.

-Training collars are not miracle tools.
+A dog training collar is not a miracle tool.
 To be effective, its use requires that the dog's owners not only rely on the object but that they be actors in the education of their dogs to obtain obedience.

-The handler must determine what to use it for as they serve two main purposes: anti-bark, specially designed to teach the dog to stop barking, and recalls, designed to help owners train their dog to return to recall and prevent runaways.
+The handler must determine what to use it for as they serve two main purposes: it serves as an anti-bark collar, specially designed to teach the dog to stop barking, and it also serves for recalls, designed to help owners train their dog to return to recall and prevent runaways.

 However, training collars have been misused to punish a dog that had an accident on the carpet or like to sleep on couches too often.
 The use of electric collars should be reasonable and sensible.